-It takes only a few minutes to get a free quote.
+It takes minutes to get a free quote.

 If you dream of starting a business, don’t let the fact that you don’t have a business degree from an Ivy League school hold you back.
 (Yeah, imposter syndrome is the worst.)
 We’ve talked to plenty of women who’ve successfully started businesses on their own.

 Here’s a story that really resonates with our frugal hearts: The Budget Mom.

 After graduating college, Kumiko Love had $100,000 worth of debt — student loans, credit cards and medical bills.
 All that good stuff.
 Still, she had trouble sticking to a budget.
 So she gave up.

 Then she started studying the psychology behind money and that gave her a renewed hope: She started viewing her situation through a positive lens.
 She combined several budgeting tactics and started logging her process through her blog, The Budget Mom.

 And guess what?
 Love is now debt free and she recently quit her full-time job to focus on her seven-figure business, The Budget Mom.

 Secret No. 5: Be an Advocate For Yourself (and Your Credit Score)

 It’s easy to pass your credit score off as some silly three-digit number — that’s what most of us did throughout our early twenties anyways.
 But what happens when you want to buy a car?
 Or a house?
 That seemingly arbitrary number starts to play a huge role in your life.